Medical questions & health advice by board certified doctors

 I got treated in the emergency room for what turned out to just be dehydration.
 I've had the same symptoms again lately though.
 Is it really just dehydration?
 Why would I keep getting dehydrated?
 I think I get enough liquids.

+Dehydration typically does occur when either you do not drink very many liquids or you have excess loss of liquids that you cannot keep up with by drinking - for example, from vomiting or diarrhea or sweating.
+Symptoms of dehydration vary depending on how severe the dehydration is, but they can include things like dry mouth, dizziness, and weakness, as well as racing heart rate.
+If you are currently having symptoms like this right now, you need to get in to see a doctor right away.
+If you feel extremely weak or dizzy, or if your heart is racing, then you need to go to the emergency room for immediate treatment and not wait until you can make an office appointment with your doctor.
 It is hard to know why you would keep getting dehydrated without knowing more about what is going on recently with your health.
 However, your doctor will be able to evaluate you for signs of dehydration and for evidence of any obvious cause of dehydration (such as a viral stomach bug causing nausea, for example) and treat these causes as needed.
 If no evidence of dehydration is found, then your doctor will still want to investigate why you are having these symptoms.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
-Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under ZocDoc’s Terms of Service.
+Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.